jpreher/cassie_documentation/README.md

 Review the documentation here thoroughly before pulling our other repos and trying to use them on your robot, we provide helpful instructions and examples for how to set up your Linux development computer for testing in Gazebo or to prepare the Intel NUC on the actual Cassie hardware as we have done.

 *Note: This current release is organized around a C++ implementation for modeling and control of dynamic crouching motions.
-A MATLAB, Simulink, and C++ implementation of our walking controller, along with an example of the associated trajectory optimization is expected to be released sometime summer 2020.*
+A MATLAB, Simulink, and C++ implementation of our walking controller, along with an example of the associated trajectory optimization is expected to be release in the first week of November 2020.*

 ## Description of associated repositories:
 Below is a list of all packages used for the Caltech controller implementation.
 A general installation procedure is detailed lower in this README.
 For package specific instructions if you are looking to modify the code, please see the instructions in each repo.